Piracy in the Atlantic World: Origins

 Seafaring "became one of the most common male occupations" for Africans and African-Americans in the early 19th century.
 Black sailors filled about one-fifth of the population at various sea havens.
-Becoming a pirate offered a choice of other occupations for African-Americans that could improve their conditions.
+Becoming a pirate offered African-Americans an occupation that could improve their conditions.
 "Africans and African Americans both free and enslaved were numerous and active on board pirate vessels."
 Some chose piracy because the only other option was slavery.
 Some black pirates were escaped slaves.
 Boarding a pirate vessel became a way to escape to the Atlantic North undetected.
 Escaped slave Frederick Douglass disguised himself in "sailor's garb," and "was able to travel undetected to the North and his freedom."
 As crewmen, blacks made up part of the "pirate vanguard."
 They also worked the seafaring trades of "ship building, caulking, and sail making."

 Class

-An important factor in the turn to piracy is social class.
+An important factor in an individual's choice to become a pirate was social class.
 Pirates typically came from the lowest social classes.
-These individuals often viewed piracy as a lucrative opportunity with minimal risk, given their limited prospects and resources.
-A simple attraction for the lower social class was money.
-These "dispossessed proletarians" sought the wealth they needed to live and an escape from the dreadful working conditions they had to endure.
+They often viewed piracy as a lucrative opportunity with minimal risk available to them given their limited prospects and resources.
+These "dispossessed proletarians" sought the wealth they needed to live and an escape from the dreadful working conditions they would have had to endure.

 Piracy also represented a counterculture that attracted the working class.
-Living outside the society that oppressed them, presented an ability to attain liberty at sea.
-As pirates, men could organize a social world apart from the authoritarian environment that was composed of mercantilism and imperial order, and use it to attack that authority's property.
+Living outside the society that oppressed them, piracy offered a way to attain liberty at sea.
+As pirates, men could organize a social world apart from the authoritarian environment of mercantilism and imperial order and use it to attack that authority's property.
 Life at sea made available a singular opportunity for freedom that the lower social classes could acquire.
 Piracy meant to forsake "fundamental social rules, escape conventional authority, manufacture their own power," and accumulate a considerable amount of wealth.